 Mad cow disease or variant Creutzfeldt-Jakob disease (vCJD) is a degenerative brain disease that had started from people eating beef from diseased cows but now can be spread through blood transfusions.

-Millions of animals were killed in the 1980s and 1990s in Britain and 176 people died from the disease.
 Officials say that no new cases have been reported in the past two years.

 “There is no room at all for complacency,” former Labor Health Secretary Frank Dobson said.
 “With a blood test, you would be able to screen every potential donor.
 If that screening showed the incidence was higher than thought, then maybe you would do it for the whole population.”